paulness/gatsby-starter-personal-blog/content/posts/2017-10-05--phonegap-large-sqlitedatabase/index.md

 ## In summary

-It is possible to have a fast/usable large database on an underpowered device.
-However the data must be arranged in a way that the device can retrieve what it needs with minimal effort.
-The device needs a bespoke database designed specifically with its own queries in mind.
+It is possible to have a fast/usable large database on an underpowered mobile device.
+However, you must arrange the data in a way that the device can retrieve what it needs with minimal effort.
+The tablet requires a bespoke database explicitly designed with its usage in mind.